 The American Floral Endowment’s James and Helen Phillip Floral Design Grant is a testament to family values and deep-rooted passion for the floral industry.
 The Phillips left a profound impact on floral design, and today, their legacy is carried forward through the work of inspired young professionals and recipients of the Grant!

-In the 2021-2022 academic year, five institutions were awarded funding through the Grant to provide scholarships to floral design students.
+In the 2021-2022 academic year, five institutions were awarded funding through the Grant to provide scholarships to floral design students, including Bergen University, Kishwaukee College, Texas A&M University, The Ohio State University, and Mississippi State University.
 Lauren Baskin of Mississippi State University shared with us how her floral design passion came to fruition and what the James and Helen Phillip Floral Design Grant means to her.

 “I am so excited to continue my educational journey at Mississippi State University, as it is known for its rich agricultural heritage.
 I have always had a passion for agriculture, even before I understood what it fully encompassed.
 Growing up, my parents, grandparents, and even great-grandparents all gardened.
 Additionally, my father and grandfather farmed row crops.
 I remember finding it fascinating how a single seed could create such a beautiful plant and intricate flowers as a child.
 My family’s open-mindedness has not only enhanced my interest in this field but encouraged me to explore other agricultural adventures beyond the scope of which I was exposed.
 As a result, I am pursuing this love and passion and continuing my education in floral design.